RobertoBochet/an2dl-challenges/challenge-1/README.md

 ### `class Experiment`

-I have implemented another helper class to automatize some useful task, in order to speed up the process of testing new network configurations.
-The class is responsible of handling the making of result file and all the other output file like checkpoints and `tensorboard` log.
+I have implemented another helper class to automatize some useful tasks, in order to speed up the process of testing new network configurations.
+The class is responsible for handling the making of result file and all the other output file like checkpoints and `tensorboard` log.

 ### CCN

-As first approach I have tried to build a classical homemade CNN to test and to improve the helping class.
-I have used a simple CNN, after some experiments i found a good configuration in a depth of 8 macro layers and a dense layer of classifier of `512` nodes.
-To achieve a good result I have needed to add to my network a dropout layer in combination with a policy of early stopping in order to avoid overfitting.
+As first approach I tried to build a classical homemade CNN to test and to improve the helping class.
+I used a simple CNN, after some experiments i found a good configuration in a depth of 8 macro layers and a dense layer of classifier of `512` nodes.
+To achieve a good result I needed to add a dropout layer to my model in combination with a policy of early stopping in order to avoid overfitting.

 I soon abandoned this approach in favour of transfer learning approach in order to reduce the disadvantage of a small training dataset.